 In the United States, lung cancer claims more lives than does prostate, ovarian, colon, and breast cancers combined.
-Worldwide, it’s the leading cause of all cancer deaths, for both women and men.
-That’s a sobering statistic.
+Worldwide, it’s the leading cause of all cancer deaths, for both men and women.
+The disease can be treated if caught in the early stages.
 Protect yourself and your family by being aware of the risk factors and warning signs of lung cancer.

 There are two main categories of lung cancer: Non-small cell lung cancer (NSCLC), and small-cell lung cancer (SCLC).
 NSCLC is by far the most common type of lung cancer, accounting for up to 85% of all cases.
 Unfortunately, over half of cancers of this type, at the time of diagnosis, are already advanced.